Las Cruces, New Mexico: Current Festivals

+Past festivals

 Museums

 The New Mexico Farm and Ranch Heritage Museum is state-operated and shows the history of farming and ranching in New Mexico.
 It is located just east of New Mexico State University.

-The New Mexico State University Arthropod Museum and Collection contains approximately 500,000 arthropod specimens.
+The New Mexico State University Arthropod Museum and Collection contains roughly 500,000 arthropod specimens.

-The University Museum (Kent Hall) at New Mexico State University focuses on archeological and ethnographic collections and also has some history and natural science collections.
+The University Museum (Kent Hall) at New Mexico State University focuses on archeological and ethnographic collections and also has some history and natural-science collections.

 The Zuhl Museum (located in the Alumni and Visitors' Center) at New Mexico State University focuses on geologic collections, including the finest collection of petrified wood on display and a large fossil and mineral collection.

-There are four city-owned museums.
-The Branigan Cultural Center examines local history through photographs, sculpture, paintings, and poetry.
+The four city-owned museums include the Branigan Cultural Center, which examines local history through photographs, sculpture, paintings, and poetry.
 The building is on the National Register of Historic Places.
 The Las Cruces Museum of Art offers art exhibits and classes.
 The Las Cruces Museum of Natural History makes science and natural history more accessible to the general public and has an emphasis on local animals and plants.
 The Las Cruces Railroad Museum is in the historic Santa Fe Railroad station.
 It exhibits the impact of the railroads on the local area.

-Symphony
+Las Cruces Symphony

 The Las Cruces Symphony Orchestra is an 80-member orchestra, conducted by Dr. Ming Luke.
 The orchestra consists of 47% students, 17% NMSU faculty, 20% other local musicians, and 16% professionals from outside Las Cruces.
 The venue of the orchestra is the NMSU Music Center Recital Hall.
 The orchestra received attention with the world premiere of Bill McGlaughlin's Remembering Icarus, a tribute to local radio pioneer Ralph Willis Goddard, performed by the LCSO on October 1, 2005.